 What is the Accuplacer ESL test?

 A variety of assessment instruments are used to determine placement into programs and courses at HCC.
-One of the instruments we use to determine English proficiency for non-native speakers is the COMPASS ESL (English as a Second Language), a computerized test that assesses reading, writing and grammar and is used for placement purposes.
+One of the instruments we use to determine English proficiency for non-native speakers is the Accuplacer ESL (English as a Second Language), a computerized test that assesses reading, writing and grammar and is used for placement purposes.
 Information for Accuplacer ESL testing will be given to those who need it when they attend check-in.

 Can CLEP scores be used to satisfy full time enrollment?

 No, CLEP scores cannot be used to satisfy full time enrollment.
 However, you can receive credits for a CLEP score so that you will not have to take that class.
 But the CLEP class you get credit for cannot count towards the 12SCH full-time enrollment for any of the semesters.

 What is the Texas Success Initiative (TSI)?